CANDELbio/mantis-viewer/docs/tutorial.md

 ## Adding Populations from CSV ##

+Mantis Viewer allows you to import populations, ie from gating using other software.
 Using the main menu item `Add populations from CSV` you can add populations from a CSV file.
 The CSV file should have no header, and each row should be of the format `segment_id, population_name`.
 For example, here are a few rows from a valid population CSV file:

 ```
 220,CD4 High Cells